Bursary Info & Application

 RNFBC's 2013 Bursary Application process is now closed.

 RNFBC raises money for bursaries for students who are enrolled in basic, post-basic, re-entry, specialty and graduate education programs in nursing.
 Each year RNFBC awards a significant amount to BC residents studying nursing at colleges and universities in BC and at out-of-province institutions.

 The Bursary Application Cycle

-Information packages and on-line bursary application forms are updated annually and posted to this website each year (October this year but Aug 1, in 2012).
-The on-line only application deadline this year is September 30, 2012.
+Information packages and on-line bursary application forms are updated annually and posted to this website each year.
+The on-line only application deadline this year is September 15, 2013.
 Bursary winners are notified by email in early December and receive their cheques in late December or early January.
 Tax receipts are issued the following February.
 Only winners are contacted.